binjuhor/html-generator/README.md

 ### Compile HTML Generator
 You just need to add `&build` to the URL to compile the HTML Generator.
 And the HTML files will be generated in the `compiles` directory.

 ### Export the HTML Generator
 ```bash
 yarn export
 ```

 Then in the root directory, you will find the `compiles.zip` file.
 Extract the file to your server and run the application.

+**Note**: Just need to run `yarn export` to compile the HTML Generator and export the `compiles.zip` file, no need to add `&build` to the URL to compile the HTML Generator.

 ## Usage